jphaugla/awsMariaDBtoPostgresql/README.md

 * In the "Configure the Environment" step, use the provided ./templates/maria2PG.yaml [maria2PG yaml](https://github.com/jphaugla/awsMariaDBtoPostgresql/blob/main/templates/maria2PG.yaml).
 Choose SQL Server for the source database

 ### Edit Security Group Settings
-Additional ports need to be open to allow VNC connectivity to the redhat 8 instance to install MariaDB.
-Additionally, using additional agents for DMS, can require additional ports to be open
 * Find the security group.
 There are two security group created with the template.
 Click on the InstanceSecurityGroup (not the DMSSecurityGroup)
 * Tighten security on the RDP rule.
 Currently, the windows EC2 instance RCP port it is open to public
     * Click "Edit Inbound Rules"